cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 }
 ```

 These are methods that handle packets relayed from a source chain, and includes pool state updates and token transfers.
-In this way, packets relayed on the source chain update pool states on the destination chain according to results in the acknowledgement.
+In this way, packets relayed on the source chain update pool states on the destination chain.

 ```ts
 function onCreatePoolReceived(msg: MsgCreatePoolRequest, destPort: string, destChannel: string): MsgCreatePoolResponse {